Click here to read the White House plan: http://www.whitehousedrugpolicy.gov/publications/pdf/rx_abuse_plan.pdf

 Click here to read more stories about prescription drug abuse: http://wvgazette.com/News/pillage

+CHARLESTON, W.Va. -- With federal officials focused on prescription drug abuse, officials in West Virginia hope communities and local police will get more resources to fight the epidemic.
 Earlier this week, the White House unveiled the nation's first comprehensive plan to curb prescription drug abuse.
 Federal lawmakers also recently introduced legislation to crack down on so-called "pill mills," which illegally distribute massive amounts of prescriptions.

 Tracking and monitoring prescriptions through state-based electronic databases

 Making it more convenient for people to properly dispose of unused medicationCracking down on "doctor shoppers" and pill-mill operators though increased law enforcement

 Opiate painkillers are the most commonly abused prescription drug.